ad13380/maze_v2/README.md

 This project is still a work in progress, additional features I plan to add include:

-- Adding more pathfinding algorithms including:
-  - A\*
-  - Greedy Breadth First Search
-- The ability to auto generate a maze using recursive backtracking
 - Adding "weighted" nodes that the algorithm could search through but would try to avoid